awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

 +  Using a [SageMaker notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html)
 +  Using [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html)

-With either option, you can then use the [Distributed Training Jupyter Notebook Examples](distributed-training-notebook-examples.md) provided with this documentation to get started\.
+With either option, you can then use the [Amazon SageMaker Distributed Training Notebook Examples](distributed-training-notebook-examples.md) provided with this documentation to get started\.

 ## Use the Data Parallel Library with SageMaker's Python SDK<a name="data-parallel-use-python-skd-api"></a>